 The funds necessary for the establishment or carrying on of any trading concern shall be such moneys as may from time to time be appropriated by Parliament for the purpose.

-6. Administration.
-Trading concerns to be under the control of Minister
+6. Administration — trading concerns to be under the control of Minister

 (1) Every trading concern shall be under the control of a Minister of the Crown charged by the Governor from time to time with its administration and hereinafter referred to as the Minister.